Contact us for availability

 • Cornflour is always mixed with water before given for play.

-• Cornflower and cooked pasta are discarded after an activity; high risk of bacteria forming.
+• Cornflower and cooked pasta are discarded after an activity; as there is a high risk of bacteria forming.

 • Utensils used for play food are washed thoroughly after use.